MySQL 8 Full-Text Search Guide

 );

-Query caching reduces database load for frequently searched terms on relatively static content.
-Caching search results for a short period prevents repeated identical queries from hitting the database.
+Caching reduces database load for frequently searched terms on relatively static content.
+Caching search results for a short period prevents repeated identical queries from hitting the database, which is particularly valuable when your application serves many users searching for popular topics.

 function searchWithCache(PDO $pdo, string $query, int $ttl = 300): array